Custom-Roles-for-TTT/TTT-Custom-Roles/API/METHODS_PLAYER_OBJECT.md

 Strips all weapons from the player whose `Category` property matches the global `WEAPON_CATEGORY_ROLE` value.\
 *Realm:* Client and Server\
 *Added in:* 1.0.5

+### plymeta:UnblockShopPurchases()
+Unblocks player's purchases from the equipment shop, if they were previously blocked.\
+*NOTE*: If the player's shop purchases were previously blocked, this will also call the `TTTOnShopPurchaseUnblocked` hook *Realm:* Server\
+*Added in:* 2.2.9